jwiegley/johnwiegley/drafts/drafts.md

 # Text

+Regarding frankness: when I consider the people in this group, it makes me realize that anything, however unconscious, that would cause me not to cherish your wisdom, your fellowship, or would pause me in sacrificing my all for your well-being -- these things in my character are now my avowed enemy.
+I can only expunge them with continuing honesty, because otherwise they’ll remain a part of my identity and leave me at odds with my own heart.
+I cannot know love or God’s purpose if I continue to provide safe harbor in my unconscious to false conceptions about His loved ones.

+# Text

 I would also propose a non-literal reading of Násút as it refers to the human condition.
 In those moments when we truly abandon self, when a love for all beings dawns in our hearts and causes us feel disconnected from time and the